rootscript/forHumans-whoWant2Code/-elm-forHumans/day03.md

 *For me, the biggest issue is finding quality learning resources that WORK with the current version of Elm 0.17.
 I think if a language had a manifesto it should include that all training videos, tutorial articles, language documentation etc... have the version of Elm stamped on every page, and every code file has a comment with the Elm version number.
 People pick up various fragments of code from many places, and when things don't work due to this problem, even the best resources become a reason to give up or avoid learning further.*

-After today I feel a little better ( now I will have a chance ), maybe there could even be a list of links to outdated tutorials whether written, in Github repos, or Youtube videos, and volunteers could have a go at upgrading them to the latest version of Elm, and crossing them off the list of elm resources to avoid?
+After today I feel a little relieved ( now I will have a chance chance to learn Elm ), maybe there could even be a list of links to outdated tutorials whether written, in Github repos, or Youtube videos, and volunteers could have a go at upgrading them to the latest version of Elm, and crossing them off the list of elm resources to avoid?

 ---

-###Losing everything I know, and learning 'Alien speak', I mean Elm - part 2.
+###Losing everything I know, and learning 'Alien speak', I mean Elm.

-Today I had a mixed set of feelings, 'a little blushed' & and 'a little proud'.
-My 2 months of accelerated learning to code was commended, as was the 20 years someone had spent coding, as were various other lengths of time in between.
+Today I had a mixed set of feelings, 'a little blushed' and 'a little proud'.
+My 2 months of determined learning to code was appreciated, as was the 20 years someone had spent coding, as were various other lengths of time in between.
 I felt comfortable that there was also another person in the discussion who had also only done 2 days of learning Elm.
-The interesting part was that someone mentioned that because I didn't have much experience with other programming languages, that it might be a benefit, as I wouldn't have predefined views on 'how things are done'.
+An interesting comment that someone mentioned was: the fact that I didn't have much experience with other programming languages, might be a benefit, as I wouldn't have predefined views on 'how things are done'.

 In my reality, I was finding it very tough, to leave the endless libraries of 'one thing well' node modules & little ES6 techniques that I had built into my little toolbox of knowledge.
 Taking the step towards Elm, felt like someone ripping away my gold medal, let me explain: